. . .from Genealogy Trails

 occupancy with other states, leaving the right

 At the outset

-the United States' claim was two-fold: First, in
+of the controversy the United States' claim was

 the discovery of the Columbia river by Captain

 Gray; the exploration of that river by Lewis and

 upon its banks.
 Upon the principal that the

 discovery of a river followed by acts of

 occupancy, secured A right to the territory such